Charlotte, Latin America Specialist

 Through teaching English, my appreciation of languages and their impact on culture continued to grow.
 I still wanted to see more of South America, learn about Peru’s history and discover the food and wildlife in Ecuador and returning with improved Spanish meant I got so much more out of my travels.
 I’m very excited to share my love of Peru and Ecuador with anyone who is interested in what these countries have to offer.

-Start planning your trip to South America with Charlotte by calling
+Start planning your trip to South America with Charlotte

 Q&A with Charlotte